guardian/price-migration-engine/android-price-rise/README.md

 We define a price migration as increasing the prices for new customers (this is sometimes called a "price increase"), and then increasing the prices of existing customers (sometimes called a "price rise")

 The file `migration1.ts` performs the price increase, and the file `migration2.ts` performs the price rise.
-They much be ran in that order and under the instructions of Marketing.
+They must be ran in that order and under the instructions of Marketing.

 Marketing will also provide the data file that describes how the prices should increase.
 This file is a .csv file with the following data